sdziallas/comp55/docs/labs/14-Test.md

 ## Coming up with Advanced Tests

-While there are some that say you must write all your tests before writing code, I want to show you how nice it is to have tests when you have to refactor code.
+While developers preach that you must write all your tests before writing code, I want to show you how nice it is to have tests when you have to refactor code.
 So,
-lets come up with some more complicated examples of tests for Dates.
+let's come up with some more complicated examples of tests for Dates.

 1. Create a new method in our DateTest.java file and name it ```testDatesAdvanced()```.
 2. Put the ```@Test``` annotation beforehand to make sure that JUnit runs it.